Porter of Peace

 Before the war Jewish Lvov exhibited religious and cultural vibrancy.
 And Jews had contributed significantly to the professional, scientific, and business elan of the city.
 All this was wiped out by a 20th-century brutalism.

-For those who wish to know more, Dr. Philip Friedman’s report of 1945, included in the Yizkor (memorial) volume for Lvov published in 1956, tells the tale in horrifying detail.
-An excerpt from his report:
+We can say a civilization was destroyed along with the human toll, a sub-set of one certainly.
+For those who would like more information, Dr. Philip Friedman’s report of 1945, included in the Yizkor (memorial) volume for Lvov, tells the tale in graphic, numbing detail.
+An excerpt:

 The death of the Lvov Jews is not just a horrendous act of physical extermination of 130,000 to 150,000 people, but is also, at the same time, one of many blows directed by Hitler barbarians at the heart of the human civilization.
 Their pursuit in the goal of exterminating people caused, in addition to material and moral damage, also an injury to the entire human civilization.

-A detail from the Google maps view:
+A detail from the image: